frida/frida-website/_i18n/en/_docs/functions.md

 resources online that will tell you what's what.
 The important bits here are the bytes `0x1388`, or 5000 in dec.
 This is our port number (the 4 bytes that follow are the IP address in hex).
-If we change this to `0x1389` then we can re-direct our client to a different point.
+If we change this to `0x1389` then we can re-direct our client to a different port.
 If we change the next 4 bytes we can change the IP address that the client points at completely!

 Here's a script to inject the malicious struct into memory, and then hijack the